(ENGLAND from JAMES to WILLIAM & MARY – continued)

 Mary's husband, King William III

-In February, 1689, Parliament, with Tories and Whigs participating, created the Declaration of Rights, and in December this was amended and became the Bill of Rights, a bill that embodied terms of Parliament's offer to William and Mary to rule as joint sovereigns and a list of grievances against James II – laws that were agreed to by William and Mary – laws believed to have been understood in 1660 when Charles II ascended the throne.
-In accordance with the new laws,
+In February 1689, Parliament, with Tories and Whigs participating created the Declaration of Rights.
+In December this was amended and became the Bill of Rights, a bill that embodied terms of Parliament's offer to William and Mary to rule as joint sovereigns.
+It was a list of grievances against James II, laws agreed to by William and Mary.
+In accordance with these new laws,

-The law guaranteeing freedom of worship in Britain was uncommon in Europe.
-But Dissenters were still required to pay tithes to the Church of England, and Catholics and Dissenters remained barred from public office and the universities.
+These laws guaranteeing freedom of worship in Britain were uncommon in Europe.
+Dissenters, however, were still required to pay tithes to the Church of England, and Catholics and Dissenters remained barred from public office and the universities.

 The royal family also lived with restrictions: they were not allowed to marry Catholics.
 And another act declared that no Catholic could become king or queen.
-In England the religion of the ruled now determined the religion of the ruler, a reversal of the old tradition, recently alive on the continent among Protestant and Catholic princes, that the religion of the ruler determined the religion of his subjects.
+In England the religion of the ruled now determined the religion of the ruler, a reversal of the old tradition that the religion of the ruler determined the religion of his subjects.

 Charles II: Royal Politician, J R Jones, 1987.